Société Minière et Industrielle du Kivu: Foundation

-In 1973 Cobelmin Zaire, a subsidiary of the Compagnie Belge d'Entreprises Minières, was owner of five small mining companies: Minière des Grands Lacs (MGL), Kinoretain, Kundamines, Minerga and Miluba.
+The Compagnie Belge d'Entreprises Minières, or Cobelmin, was created in 1931-1932 as a joint venture between the Empain Group and the Société Minière de la Tele, an affiliate of Forminière.
+In 1973, Cobelmin Zaire was owner of five small mining companies: Minière des Grands Lacs (MGL), Kinoretain, Kundamines, Minerga and Miluba.

 Cobelmin and MGL were both located at Kamituga in Kivu Province, which had a large gold mine and was in the center of the tin-bearing cassiterite region.

 Kivumines, Phibraki, Somikubi and Symetain were also active in the region in 1973.

 Philips Brothers Sobaki owned 75% and 50% respectively of Kivumines and Phibraki.

 The mining companies in Kivu Province were merged in three phases.

 First, the Cobelmin companies were unified.

 Second, on 1 April 1974 Cobelmin began to administer Kivumines, Phibraki and Somikubi as one while the legal arrangements were being sorted out.

 The Société Minière et Industrielle du Kivu (Sominki) was created to hold all the mining assets by a convention of 31 May 1974.

 In March 1976 Sominki took over Syndicat Miniere de l'Etain (Symetain), completing the merger.

 The state held 28% of shares in Sominki, but the Empain group was the majority shareholder.